Baby Red Around Eyes: Causes, Home Remedies, And Treatment

 • Bacterial conjunctivitis: Bacterial conjunctivitis is commonly caused by Haemophilus influenzae or Streptococcus pneumoniae.
 The symptoms include periorbital cellulitisiThe space between the skin of the eyelid and the bony region that surrounds the eye and redness around the pupil.
 In some cases, white or yellow discharge is seen.

 • Newborn conjunctivitis: This type of conjunctivitis occurs when the baby is exposed to certain harmful viruses or bacteria in the birth canal during delivery.
-According to the Centers For Disease Control And Prevention (CDC), it may be caused due to irritation or a blocked tear duct and leads to eye discharge (4)
+According to the Centers For Disease Control And Prevention (CDC), it may be caused due to irritation or a blocked tear duct and leads to eye discharge (4).
+Therefore, whether or not your newborn is showing any signs of eye infections, the American Academy of Pediatrics (AAP) suggests treating all newborns with antibiotic eye ointment or drops in the delivery room to prevent any serious complications later (5).

 • Impetigo contagiosa: It is another bacterial infection caused by Staphylococcus aureus or Streptococcus pyogenes that occurs rarely in babies over two months of age.
 These bacteria cause blisters that burst, forming reddish crusts on the face (around the nose and mouth), soft tissue regions, and the extremities.
-As a contagious infection, this may spread to the baby from another infected person, such as the mother or other children around the infant.
-Impetigo contagiosa may also turn into an eye infection by causing crusts on the baby’s eyelids, especially if the baby touches their eyes with the same hand, cloth, or other objects that have touched their infected skin (5) (6) (7).
+As a contagious infection, this may spread to the baby from another infected person, such as the mother or other children around the infant (6).
+A study published in the American Academy of Family Physicians (AAFP) found that impetigo is one of the most common skin infections in children aged two to four years (7).
+Impetigo contagiosa may also turn into an eye infection by causing crusts on the baby’s eyelids, especially if the baby touches their eyes with the same hand, cloth, or other objects that have touched their infected skin (6) (7) (8).

 A sty on the eyelid may cause redness